gregwebs/hamlet.rb/README.md

     <p data-attr=foo>Text
       More Text

 see, it is just HTML!
+Designers love hamlet because it is just HTML!
 Closing tags are inferred from whitespace.
-Speaking of which, this is currently a bit of a slim frankenstein, but I added the same syntax that hamlet.js uses to indicate whitespace: a closing bracket
+Speaking of which, this is currently a bit of a Slim Frankenstein, but I added the same syntax that hamlet.js uses to indicate whitespace: a closing bracket

     <p>   White space to the left
       >   White space to the left again